shuai-xu/flink/docs/dev/table/streaming/temporal_tables.md

 Pounds      108
 {% endhighlight %}

-In Flink tables can all be recognized as Temporal Table because they are all changing over time.
-But generally, they do not tracks all versions of the table at specific piont in time, so that they can only be queried the current version at processing time.
-In Flink, this is represented by *Temporal Table*.
+In Flink, *Temporal Tables* only support to keep the current version of the table, so that they can only be queried at processing time.

 ## Temporal Table Functions